Johnson Service Group Announces Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Johnson Service Group PLC, a company involved in the textile services industry, has announced the repurchase of 100,000 of its ordinary shares at a weighted average price of 140.2888 pence per share through Investec Bank plc.
-This transaction is part of a buyback program initiated in March 2025, and the company intends to cancel the purchased shares, which could potentially enhance shareholder value by reducing the number of shares outstanding.
+Johnson Service Group PLC, a company involved in the textile services industry, has announced the repurchase of 219,368 of its ordinary shares at a weighted average price of 135.5131 pence per share through Investec Bank plc.
+This buyback is part of a previously announced program from September 2025, and the company plans to cancel the repurchased shares, which may impact the company’s share value and market perception by reducing the number of shares in circulation.

 Spark’s Take on GB:JSG Stock